NCS

 “Preparing them, with the hours of planning, shopping and cooking involved, was often a microstressor for me — as well as watching the clock turn as guests stayed on until one or two in the morning,” mentioned Carlson.

-While politics would possibly really feel like a critical macrostressor today, Arturo Blohm has discovered election season in Germany to be much less all-consuming.
+While politics may really feel like a severe macrostressor nowadays, Arturo Blohm has discovered election season in Germany to be much less all-consuming.

 Blohm, 43, is from Hudson, Ohio, however has lived in Hamburg since 2007.